mixcloud/django-experiments/README.rst

 Changelog
 ---------
-1.1.3
+1.1.4
 ~~~~~

- - Removing django-jsonfield from requirements.txt (thank you to bustavo)
+ - Removing django-jsonfield from requirements.txt (thank you to bustavo) and adding jsonfield

 1.1.2
 ~~~~~